Complete Backpacking Checklist {Packing List & Backpacking Essentials}

 Footwear might be one of the most important pieces of backpacking gear!
 It doesn’t matter how lightweight the rest of your gear is if your feet are in pain or covered in blisters.

-Spend some time really feeling things out when you’re selecting hiking boots or trail shoes.
+Spend some time really feeling things out when selecting hiking boots or trail shoes.
 We recommend REI for this purchase because of their return policy.
-You can actually put your shoes to the test and if after a trip, it turns out they weren’t the right fit, you can return them for a refund within a year.
+You can actually put your shoes to the test, and if it turns out they aren’t the right fit, you can return them for a refund within a year.

 Hat/Beanie